John of Shanghai and San Francisco

 "Everything will perish except that which the soul has gathered through love and prayer.
 Everything virtuous done by a man is written in the soul and will not be taken from him."

-John of Shanghai and San Francisco was an Eastern Orthodox bishop credited with nearly 100 miracles, who guided thousands of Russian refugees across five continents while living as an ascetic himself.
+John of Shanghai and San Francisco was an Eastern Orthodox bishop credited with approximately 100 miracles, who guided thousands of Russian refugees across five continents while living as an ascetic himself.
 He arrived in Shanghai in 1934, fled the Communist takeover in 1949, and died in 1966 — his relics incorrupt to this day in San Francisco's Holy Virgin Cathedral.

 Early Life